martinthomson/quic-tls/draft-thomson-quic-tls.md

 | 0-RTT | early_traffic_secret | "QUIC 0-RTT key expansion" |
 | 1-RTT | traffic_secret_N | "QUIC 1-RTT key expansion" |

-0-RTT keys are those keys that are used in resumed connections prior to the TLS handshake completes.
+0-RTT keys are those keys that are used in resumed connections prior to the completion of the TLS handshake.
 Data sent using 0-RTT keys might be replayed and so has some restructions on its use, see {{using-early-data}}.
 0-RTT keys are used after sending or receiving a ClientHello.

-1-RTT keys are used after the handshake completes.
+1-RTT keys are used after the TLS handshake completes.
 There are potentially multiple sets of 1-RTT keys; new 1-RTT keys are created by sending a TLS KeyUpdate message.
 1-RTT keys are used after sending a Finished or KeyUpdate message.